justintung/rate-limit/README.md

 The RateLimiter needs to know where to get/set data.

-Depending on which adapter you install, you may need to install additional libraries (predis/predis or tedivm/stash) or PHP extensions (e.g. Redis, Memcache, APC)
+Depending on which adapter you install, you may need to install additional libraries (predis/predis or tedivm/stash) or PHP extensions (e.g. Redis, Memcache, APCu)

 - [APCu](https://pecl.php.net/package/APCu)